CAPITAL IMPROVEMENT PROGRAM

 Sewer Pump Station 35 Upgrades

-Sewer Pump Station 35 has served as a critical component of the City’s wastewater conveyance system, facilitating the transmission of sanitary flow from the southern service area.
+Sewer Pump Station 35 has served as a critical component of the City’s wastewater conveyance system, facilitating the transmission of sanitary flow from the southerly service area.
 Over time, the station’s mechanical and electrical systems have deteriorated, resulting in reduced efficiency and increased maintenance demands.

 -